The Star Named EOS Review

 Reviewed by AndresPlays on Jul 30, 2024

-A good story can be told through any medium imaginable, a children's fairytale book, oral storytelling by campfire, or a point-and-click video game, such as is the case in The Star Named EOS.
-Telling a story-rich adventure in this way lets the player focus entirely on a laid-back experience to thoroughly enjoy whatever creative puzzle the game throws their way at their leisure.
+A good story can be told through any medium imaginable: a children's fairytale book, oral storytelling by campfire, or a point-and-click video game, as in The Star Named EOS.
+Telling a story-rich adventure in this way lets the player focus entirely on a laid-back experience and thoroughly enjoy whatever creative puzzle the game throws their way at their leisure.

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle, Photography